Child Psychology Degree and Career Guide

 - University of Michigan–Ann Arbor (#2)

-- Stanford University (#3)
+- University of California-Berkeley (#3)

-- Harvard University (#4)
+- Harvard University (#4 tie)

-- University of California–Berkeley (#5 tie)3
+- University of California-Davis (#9)2

-Best Value Schools with On-Campus Clinical Child Psychology Programs
+Best Value Schools With On-Campus Clinical Child Psychology Programs

-The table below represents the best value colleges and universities that offer on-campus, graduate-level clinical child psychology programs.
-We researched only not-for-profit schools that offer these types of programs to come up with our best value list below.
-Of the not-for-profit options, we included only those schools with undergraduate graduation rates of 50% or higher and an undergraduate net price of less than $25,000 per year.
+The table below represents the best-value colleges and universities that offer on-campus, graduate-level clinical child psychology programs.
+We researched only not-for-profit schools that offer these programs to come up with our best value list below.
+Of the not-for-profit options, we included only schools with undergraduate graduation rates of 50% or higher and an undergraduate net price of less than $25,000 per year.
 A high graduation rate is usually an indicator of a school’s success, while a low net price is important as you consider the potential value of your education.
 In addition, we have included each school’s US News & World Report rankings, the percentage of faculty with tenure, and the graduate degrees offered.

 School | Graduate Degree(s) | US News National Rank4 | Grad Rate2 | % Tenured Faculty5 | Net Price2 |